Twins vs. Cubs Player Props Betting Odds

 Happ Stats

-- Happ brings a two-game streak with at least one hit into this contest.
-During his last five outings he is batting .381 with two doubles, four walks and an RBI.
+- Happ enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .389 with two doubles and six walks.

 Happ Recent Games